Your Team Took a Workplace Assessment. Now What?

 Awareness becomes more useful when it leads to clear agreements.

 After a team debrief, leaders should help the group identify a few practical ways to work better together.
 These agreements do not need to be complicated.
-In fact, they are usually more effective when they are simple, specific, and easy to apply.
+They are usually more effective when they are simple, specific, and easy to apply.

 For example, a team may realize that meetings create frustration because people come into them with different expectations.
 Some people expect discussion.
 Others expect decisions.
 Some want background information in advance.
 Others are comfortable thinking through the issue live.